TrevorBrowning/Etch-A-Sketch/README.md

 # Etch-A-Sketch

-A digital replica of the classic Etch-A-Sketch toy, built as part of [The Odin Project]('https://www.theodinproject.com') curriculum.
+A digital replica of the classic Etch-A-Sketch toy, built as part of (The Odin Project)['https://www.theodinproject.com'] curriculum.

 ## Features
 - **Dynamic Grid Size**: Adjust the resolution of the drawing board using the slider.